First Year as an Officer for ALT Special Interest Group in Digital Assessment

 The SIG DA just announced that the first webinar for 2026 will be held on 28th January 2026.
 The Webinar will focus on Digital Exams and Paper Script Scanning.
 Please register to attend here.
 There is still time to submit the call for speakers form (before 12th January 2026) if you have a story to tell.

-Besides, I will continue to serve the user community with what I have learnt in my University and beyond, to encourage innovative and creative digital assessment design, to foster an open and collaborative culture transformation in user support, and to engage with vendors in their future development.
+Besides, I shall continue to serve the user community with what I have learnt in my University and beyond, to drive innovative and creative digital assessment design, to foster an open and collaborative culture transformation in user support, and to engage with vendors in their future product and feature development.

 Wish you a Merry Christmas and Happy New Year for 2026!